HumzaProfessional/Raspberry-pico-projects/README.md

 - GND (Ground)

 Basically, the pin that directs the flow of electricity out, comepleting the circuit.
-If the GPIO are responsible for connections, then the ground pins are responsbile for returing those connections back to the PICO.
+If the GPIO are responsible for connections, then the ground pins are responsbile for returning those connections back to the PICO.

-In general circuit terminology, ground generally could refer to the literal ground or to the point the electity returns.
-This insight can be used as a refernce for Electircal devices such as power cables.
-However, generally speaking, the ground refers to a point in a cirucit that has 0 potential energy, thus allowing the energy to flow back safelty and complete the cirucit.
-When desigining on the PICO, just know that the ground is how the negative and positive temrinals are conecected.
+In general circuit terminology, ground generally could refer to the literal ground or to the point the eletricity returns.
+This insight can be used as a reference point for electrical devices such as power cables.
+However, generally speaking, the ground refers to a point in a circuit that has 0 potential energy, thus allowing the energy to flow back safely and complete the circuit.
+When desigining on the PICO, just know that the ground is how the negative and positive terminals are connected.

 #### Advanced features